 Winn/Byrd Award for Adults with FA

 In 2018 the Amy Winn and Christopher Byrd Award Endowment Fund was created at the Oregon Community Foundation (OCF) through individual gifts from donors.
-Annually, OCF distributes an appropriate percentage of the fair market value of the endowment to FARF, to be used to fund the award and associated costs.
+Annually, OCF distributes an appropriate percentage of the fair market value of the endowment to FCF, to be used to fund the award and associated costs.

-• Your application should address the following:
+• Your application will address the following:

 • Tell us how you are working to make a difference in your community.